 Degradation of Argininosuccinate

 In the next step, argininosuccinate undergoes lysis to form fumarate and arginine.
 Fumarate leaves the urea cycle while arginine acts as a precursor for urea.
-This reaction is catalysed by argininosuccinate lyase enzyme.
+This reaction is catalysed by the argininosuccinate lyase enzyme.

 Synthesis of Ornithine and Urea